 • Lip massage.
 All movements are repeated at least 50 times and very gently.

 • Ear massage.
-Stimulates the articulation apparatus.
+Stimulates the articulatory apparatus.

-• Spoon massage.
+• Massage with spoons.
 Requires careful handling.

 Conditions for holding